JoLePheno/rent-a-car/README.md

 This project is containerized you can use docker-compose to build and run the project:

-´docker-compose build && docker-compose up -d --scale app=1´
+`docker-compose build && docker-compose up -d --scale app=1`

 To run the scalable version user:

 `docker swarm init`

 `docker stack deploy -c docker-compose.yml stoikbackend`

 To view active container: